henthe/fingerCounter/README.md

 Based on this shared preprocessing, we divided our team's focus into the following topics:
 Leon used the 3D coordinates with Tensorflow.
 Alexander went with ScikitLearn.
 Henrik used LightGBM.
-Dominik used Mediapipe.
+Dominik used Mediapipe.<br>
+At the end of this project we combined our models to create the ultimate hand gesture recognizer.

 As a second project, Dominik went with a different preprocessing algorithm, he used two-dimensional normalized coordinates and trained his model with the Tensorflow Framework.